fanw86/TransitGPT/prompts/generated_prompt.md

 21. Narrow the search space by filtering for day of the week, date and time.
 Filter by route, service, or trip if provided.
 22. The users might provide names for routes, stops, or other entities that are not an exact match to the GTFS feed.
 Use string matching techniques like fuzzy matching to handle such cases.
 23. Use the `st.progress` or progress bars.
 Provide a description of the progress bar in the `text` field of the progress bar.
-24. It is mandatory to provide tooltip for any visualization.
+24. Provide tooltip for any visualization.
 The tooltip should consist all relevant identifier
+25. Remember to do an exhaustive search to arrive at the solution.
+Avoid selecting a single instance of a stop, trip, route or shape unless specified.
-24. Stick to the task of generating code and end the response with the code.
+26. Stick to the task of generating code and end the response with the code.

 </instructions>